Meridian MCP documentation

 at mcp.ask-meridian.uk for Grok/ChatGPT/Claude.ai.
 It

-generates candidate skills with an LLM, then ranks them with a local
+generates candidates with an LLM, then ranks them with a local

 orbital classifier that assigns each one a celestial